moditect/layrry/README.md

 ## Using jbang

-[jbang](https://github.com/jbangdev/jbang) can launch self contained Java sources, JShell scripts, JARs. jbang has a feature that allows you to rey out Layrry withlut having to install or build Layrry yourself.
+[jbang](https://github.com/jbangdev/jbang) can launch self contained Java sources, JShell scripts, JARs. jbang has a feature that allows you to tey out Layrry withlut having to install or build Layrry yourself.
 You only need a JDK (11+ is preferred) and jbang installed.
-Once you do you may invoke the previous example with
+Once you do, you may invoke the previous example with

 ```sh
 jbang layrry@moditect --layers-config layers.yml
 ```

-jbang will resolve and download the appropriate Layrry bootstrap binary, then Larry resolves the modules described in the inpit configuration file, finally the application is launched.
+jbang will resolve and download the appropriate Layrry bootstrap binary, then Layrry resolves the modules described in the input configuration file, finally the application is launched.

 ## Dynamic Plug-Ins